TheBombSquad/smb2-rel-hacks/README.md

 * [smb2-relmod (contains FixOverwrites)](https://github.com/tuckergs/smb2-relmod)

+Any patch that utilizes 'FixOverwrites' should be applied before any other patch.

 Additionally, if you want to use cmmod, or other REL-modifying tools, it is recommended that these are applied *before* applying any of the patches here.
 Otherwise, it is possible that the changes may be overwritten.

 ## Usage
 To apply these patches, execute the following commands for each patch. `./` may need to be replaced with `.\` in Windows Powershell, or omitted in the Windows command prompt.
 It also may be replaced with a path to the specified executables.
 The name of the .rel file may also be replaced with a path to the target .rel file.

-You'll need a source mkb2.main_loop.rel as an input.
+You'll need a source mkb2.main\_loop.rel as an input.
 Replace your game's .rel with the final .rel created by running the commands.
 You should be able to apply multiple patches without conflicts.
-Please note that `no-hurry-up-music` modifies *mkb2.main_game.rel*, NOT main_loop.
+Please note that `no-hurry-up-music` modifies *mkb2.main_game.rel*, NOT main\_loop.

 Any files created with _temp in the name may be removed after executing the specific commands.